Detained Niger President Seen By Doctor: Entourage - UrduPoint

 Detained Niger President Seen By Doctor: Entourage

+Bazoum, 63, was toppled on July 26 by his presidential guard, which has since held him and his family at his official Niamey residence.

+The European Union, the African Union and the United Nations joined others in sounding the alarm for Bazoum on Friday after reports described worsening detention conditions.

-The president "had a visit by his doctor today", a member of his entourage told AFP, adding the physician had also brought food for Bazoum, his wife and son who are being held with him.
+Bazoum "had a visit by his doctor today", a member of his entourage told AFP, adding the physician had also brought food for Bazoum, his wife and son.

 "He's fine, given the situation," the source added.

-Fears have been mounting over the health and detention conditions of democratically elected Bazoum, his wife and 20-year-old son since the military seized power and took them captive on July 26.

-The European Union and the African Union have joined others in sounding the alarm for Bazoum.
+Human Rights Watch said it spoke with Bazoum earlier this week.
+The ousted leader described the treatment of himself, his wife and their unwell 20-year-old son as "inhuman and cruel", HRW said.

+"I'm not allowed to receive my family members (or) my friends who have been bringing food and other supplies to us," the group quoted him as saying.

-UN rights chief Volker Turk said Bazoum's reported detention conditions "could amount to inhuman and degrading treatment, in violation of international human rights law".
+"My son is sick, has a serious heart condition, and needs to see a doctor," he was quoted as saying.
+"They've refused to let him get medical treatment."
+UN rights chief Volker Turk on Friday said Bazoum's reported detention conditions "could amount to inhuman and degrading treatment, in violation of international human rights law".

 Top US diplomat Antony Blinken said he was "dismayed" by the military's refusal to release Bazoum's family as a "demonstration of goodwill".

-Human Rights Watch said it had spoken to Bazoum earlier this week.
-The 63-year-old described the treatment of himself, his wife and son as "inhuman and cruel", HRW said.

-CNN reported last week that Bazoum was being kept isolated and forced to eat dry rice and pasta by those who overthrew him.
+CNN reported last week that Bazoum was being kept isolated and forced to eat dry rice and pasta.